 Land’s End is at the southern tip of Bailey Island, one of three small islands in Harpswell that are connected to the mainland by bridge.
 (The other ~200 islands of Harpswell are only reachable by boat.🚤) .
 At Land’s End, you’ll find a path that meanders along the coastline, offering stunning views of Casco Bay.
 There’s also a small rocky beach called Pinnacle Rock.
 (Keep your eyes out for sea glass!) #baileyisland #harpswell #itsamainething #visitmaine #enjoytravellife #newengland #visitnewengland #falltravel #autumnfoliage #fallfoliage #cascobay #giantsstairs #giantssteps #bayview #maine_igers #mainething #vacationstyle #mainevacation #newengland_igers #newenglandlife #travelblogger #travelwriters #travelpicture #travelpictures #traveltheworldwithme #ísland #maineislands #ilovemaine #roadtripusa .

-This beach is said to have a lot of sea glass at low tide so for the best chance to find sea glass be sure to check the tide charts and plan to arrive an hour or two before low tide.
+This beach reveals a lot of sea glass at low tide.
+For the best chance to find some sea glass for your collection, check the tide charts.
+Then, plan to arrive an hour or two before low tide.

 Where to Stay on Bailey Island

 When we visited this area, we were staying in the nearby town of Brunswick.
-But, I could have easily been persuaded to overnight on Bailey Island.
+This was a great day trip, but I could have easily been persuaded to overnight on Bailey Island Maine.

 In addition to several cottages on the island, you might consider one of these excellent lodging choices.